microsoft/pbiworkshops/Data Factory in a Day/Orchestration.md

     ![Copy data from watermark](./Media/pipeline-activity-copy-data.png)

 1. With the **Copy data** activity selected, navigate to the **Source** tab.
-Within the **Connection** drop-down menu, select the **More** option to launch the Get data navigator.
+Within the **Connection** drop-down menu, select the **Browse all** option to launch the Get data navigator.
 This navigator provides a comprehensive interface for connecting to various data sources, ensuring that you can easily integrate different data streams into your pipeline.

     ![Copy data connection more option](./Media/source-connection-more.png)